 Some people say that “the doctor can’t do anything for a broken bone in the foot.”
 This is usually not true.
 In fact, if a fractured toe or metatarsal bone is not treated correctly, serious complications may develop.
 For example:

-• Arthritis, which may be caused by a fracture in a joint (the juncture where two bones meet), or may be a result of angular deformities that develop when a displaced fracture is severe or hasn’t been properly corrected
+- Arthritis, which may be caused by a fracture in a joint (the juncture where two bones meet), or may be a result of angular deformities that develop when a displaced fracture is severe or has not been properly corrected.

 Treatment of Toe Fractures

 Fractures of the toe bones are almost always traumatic fractures.
 Treatment for traumatic fractures depends on the break itself and may include these options:

 - Rest.
 Sometimes rest is all that is needed to treat a traumatic fracture of the toe.

 - Splinting.
 The toe may be fitted with a splint to keep it in a fixed position.

 - Rigid or stiff-soled shoe.
 Wearing a stiff-soled shoe protects the toe and helps keep it properly positioned.
 Use of a postoperative shoe or bootwalker is also helpful.